-- The Community Vision 2050 and a Community Engagement Charter will be completed. - Target: By 30 June 2014 - Council supported Community Direction Statement priority projects identified and reported to Council for consideration. - Target: Council supported priority projects from Community Directions Statements to be funded in the following financial year, identified and funded by 30 June annually. - Development activities for volunteers provided. - Target: A program of activities developed and implemented annually.
+- Council supported Community Direction Statement priority projects identified and reported to Council for consideration. - Target: Council supported priority projects from Community Directions Statements to be funded in the following financial year, identified and funded by 30 June annually. - o Development activities for volunteers provided. - Target: A program of activities developed and implemented annually.